Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 Ben Simmons dominated his one college season at LSU, averaging 19.2 ppg, 11.8 rpg, and 4.8 apg for a really bad Tigers team that missed the NCAA Tournament.

-76ers drafted him #1 in 2016 and he missed his entire rookie season but has made up for lost time averaging 16.4 ppg, 8.3 rpg, 8.0 apg in three seasons.
-Another notable stat – Simmons is 2-24 on three point field goal attempts.
+76ers drafted him #1 in 2016 and he missed his entire rookie season but he made up for lost time averaging 15.9 ppg, 8.1 rpg, 7.7 apg through four seasons.
+Another notable stat – Simmons is 5-34 in his career on three point field goal attempts.

 2014 – Emmanuel Mudiay

 Mudiay skipped college, but did so after the straight from high school and age limit rules were set.
-After a year in China, he was drafted 7th by the Nuggets in 2015.
+After a year in China, he was drafted 7th by the Nuggets in 2015 and has spent time with the Knicks and Jazz in recent years.

 2013 – Andrew Wiggins